Home > Blog > Learn to Meditate > Correct Meditation Postures - A Comprehensive Guide

 Standing On One Leg Meditation Posture

-We have discussed nine different meditation positions to help you with your meditation journey to achieve calm and peace in your life.
+We have discussed six different meditation postures to help you with your meditation journey to achieve calm and peace in your life.
 Let’s take a look at a few more pointers other than the poses that can make your meditation experience smoother and more comfortable.

 • Choosing the right environment - Choosing a place free of distractions is also very necessary while meditating.
 The place should be silent enough for you to be aware of your breathing.